fegodev/react-native-volley/README.md

 React Native module that wraps [Google's Volley HTTP library for Android](https://github.com/google/volley).

-> Background: On Android in React Native `[Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)` and `[XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)` depend on `google.webkit` API and `WebView`.
-On some devices, such as 'Wear OS by Google' smartwatches, `webkit` is not supported.
-With Volley you can make `webkit` independent HTTP requests.
+> Background: On Android in React Native `Fetch API` or `XMLHttpRequest` depend on the `google.webkit` API and `WebView`.
+On some devices, such as smartwatches for 'Wear OS by Google' (formerly 'Android Wear'), `webkit` is not supported.
+With Volley you can make `webkit` independent HTTP requests on Android.

 **Work in progress.
 ONLY use for testing.**